Camera hit the Cube on the Bristol leg of their 2017 tour, promoting their album, Phantom of Liberty.

 It has not been unusual for us to construct work to be exhibited only once.
 We have been involved in many never-to-be-repeated events.

 Word of the montage element of the evening spread and there were calls from a few people – maybe five – wishing to experience it.
-Some wished to re-experience it.
+Others wished to re-experience it.
 This was essentially impossible because the set and setting was so integral.

 It was not made to live outside that one point in time, but – somehow – it seemed increasingly keen to.